Projects provide a way of collecting together all your work on a particular topic or course, and automatically granting access to your collaborators.

 To delete a project, you must be its owner.
 You can’t delete your personal workspace.

 Only delete a project if you’re absolutely sure you don’t need it any more.
 Deleting a project is an irreversible action that will result in the loss of data belonging to the project.

-To delete a project, go to the project’s Options page and click on the Delete this project button.
+To delete a project, go to the project’s Settings page and click on the Delete this project button.